wessberg/rollup-plugin-ts/README.md

 ## Starter templates

-The following is an evolving list of starter templates for new projects using Rollup, TypeScript, and `@wessberg/rollup-plugin-ts` that you can take a look at and draw inspiration from.
+The following is an evolving list of starter templates for new projects using Rollup, TypeScript, and `rollup-plugin-ts` that you can take a look at and draw inspiration from.

 - [Library with CommonJS and ESM output and TypeScript declarations](https://repl.it/@wessberg/rollup-plugin-ts-library-cjs-esm-declarations-1)